hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 #### Named Instance Scope

 A `CacheManager` can be bound to an existing and named `HazelcastInstance` instance.
 This requires that the instance was created using a `com.hazelcast.config.Config` and requires that an `instanceName` be set.
-Multiple
-`CacheManager`s created using an equal `java.net.URI` will share the same `HazelcastInstance`.
+Multiple `CacheManager`s created using an equal
+`java.net.URI` will share the same `HazelcastInstance`.

-A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the `hazelcast.instance.name` property as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
+A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the `HazelcastCachingProvider#HAZELCAST_INSTANCE_NAME` (which resolves to `hazelcast.instance.name`) property as a mapping inside a
+`java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.

 Here is an example of Named Instance Scope.